2021 Ibis Ripley AF

 As one would expect for a relatively short-travel bike, the Ripmo AF’s geometry isn’t wildly aggressive, but it’s clearly aimed at being a very capable Trail bike, as opposed to anything akin to a Cross Country race bike.
 All four sizes get a 76° effective seat tube angle, moderately short 432 mm chainstays, and a 65.5° headtube angle.
 Reach ranges from 425 mm on the Small through 500 mm for the XL, in 25 mm increments.
 All that adds up to wheelbases between 1157 mm for the Small, through 1246 mm on the XL.
 The bottom bracket height comes in at 335 mm across the size range.

 Those numbers aren’t too far off from the Guerrilla Gravity Trail Pistol, another 120 / 130 mm travel Trail bike that we found to punch well above its travel class in terms of downhill capability, while climbing more efficiently than most longer-travel, Enduro oriented bikes.
-We’re quite interested to see how the Ripley AF stacks up against the Trail Pistol, and whether that comparison makes as much sense on the trail as it does on paper.
+The Ripley AF’s geometry is also very similar to the Pivot Trail 429 we reviewed earlier this summer, though the two sit on very opposite ends of the price spectrum.

 For reference, here’s the whole geometry chart for the Ripley AF:

-(1) The Ripley AF looks to be a relatively aggressive 120mm-travel Trail bike, in the realm of the Guerrilla Gravity Trail Pistol.
-How do these two stack up, and how does the Ripley AF fit into the rest of the class of bikes in that sort of travel range?
+(1) The Ripley AF looks to be a relatively aggressive 120mm-travel Trail bike, in the realm of the Pivot Trail 429 and Banshee Phantom V3.
+How do these all stack up, and how does the Ripley AF fit into the rest of the class of bikes in that sort of travel range?